Artsbox Artist in Residence Program

 By way of introduction, Olivia says, “I am (mostly) a ceramicist and (sometimes) a puppeteer who makes works under the name ‘sausage woman’.
 My works usually have a face with lidded eyes and a mouth on them - sometimes described as ‘disquieting’.
 I am attracted to anthropomorphism and the spirit that may reside inside an object.”

-2021 ArtsBox Artists in Residence
+2021 Artsbox Artists in Residence

 February - Opal Onyx